Sava River Bridge, Serbia

 The preliminary design of the bridge was provided by Ponting Maribor in 2006 and the main foundation bridge was designed by LAP Stuttgart and DCF Vienna.

-Financing the Sara River Bridge construction
+Financing the Sava River Bridge construction